AdamSobieski/Narratology/Content/Concepts.md

 Interestingly, while template processing is often used with HTML (`application/xhtml+xml`), it could also be used with knowledge graphs (`text/turtle`).
 In these regards, one can see also: [OTTR](https://www.ottr.xyz/).

-### Defining Concepts by Relation to Other Concepts
+### Defining Concepts by Relations to Other Concepts

 Drawing inspiration including from [object-oriented modeling](https://en.wikipedia.org/wiki/Object-oriented_modeling), concepts could be defined including by means of being related to one another.